aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/getting-started/common.md

     `No`
 ```

-The guided schema creation will create a schema with the following:
+The guided schema creation will create a schema in a file located at `amplify/backend/api/{api_name}/schema.graphql` with the following:
 ```graphql
 type Todo @model {
   id: ID!